nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <img src="images/PersonCard.png" width="800" />

-This is the section showing the list of people added to PayMeLah.
+This is the section showing the list of persons added to PayMeLah.
 The names can be clicked to show their person card: a box containing their person details as well as their list of debts.

 | Number | Component Name  | Details                                       |
 |:------:|-----------------|-----------------------------------------------|